Camden Market: Stables Market

 The Stables Market was owned by Bebo Kobo, Richard Caring and Elliot Bernerd of Chelsfield Partners until 2014.
-It was sold in 2014 for $685 million and is owned today by Market Tech PLC, a UK AIM listed public company.
+It was sold in 2014 for $685 million to Market Tech PLC, a UK AIM listed public company, later named LabTech.
 The market is located in the historic former Pickfords stables and Grade II listed horse hospital which served the horses pulling Pickford's distribution vans and barges along the canal.
 Many of the stalls and shops are set in large arches in railway viaducts.

 Chain stores are not permitted and trade is provided by a mixture of small enclosed and outdoor shops and stalls, of which some are permanent, and others hired by the day.
 In common with most of the other Camden markets the Stables Market has many clothes stalls.
 It is also the main focus for furniture in the markets.
 Household goods, decorative, ethnically-influenced items, and second-hand items or 20th-century antiques, many of them hand-crafted, are among the wares.
 There are also clothing and art pieces for alternative sub-cultures, such as goths and cybergoths.
 These shops include Black Rose, which caters for goths, with items such as coffin-shaped handbags, and Cyberdog, which houses much cyber-style "neon" PVC and rubber clothing.

 During the weeks before Christmas 2004, radio DJ and TV presenter Chris Evans sold many of his possessions, ranging from sofas to TVs and crockery, on a stall in the Stables Market.

 In October 2006 a large indoor market hall was built in a yard between the Stables Market and Camden Lock Market that was previously used for temporary open-air stalls.
 In the summer of 2007 redevelopment of the back of the Stables Market took place.
 This redevelopment consisted of two new four-storey buildings housing shops, food outlets, offices, workshops and storage facilities, as well as an exhibition space.
 The redevelopment included a new pedestrian route through the rear of the Stables Market exposing 25 of the existing railway arches.
 Pedestrian walkways—in the style of the existing historic ramp and bridge system—has opened up the site and increased access for visitors.
 A glass roof and cycle parking spaces has also been added.

 On 19 May 2014, at around 8:00 p.m., a fire broke out at the Camden Stables Market on Chalk Farm Road where a reported 10 fire engines and 70 firefighters dealt with the blaze.
 No injuries were reported by the London Ambulance Service and the London Fire Brigade announced that the fire had been controlled since 9:00 p.m.